-Before beginning classes, an Intensive English Program student's language ability is assessed.
+Before classes start, an Intensive English Program student's language ability is assessed.
 At orientation, students take an English placement exam that covers listening, grammar, vocabulary, and reading.
 Students also provide a writing sample and have an oral interview with an IEP faculty member.

 Based on the test scores and evaluations, students are then placed into the appropriate level of study.
 See below for a breakdown of the levels and what language skills are required at each.